Welcome to the Reading Lessons: Young Readers and Struggling Readers Series

-March: For the month of March (and in April), we’ll take a look at the differences between analytic and global learners and a suggested outline of resources to help each type of learner achieve their best.
+April: For the month of April, we’ll continue looking at the differences between analytic and global learners and a suggested outline of resources to help each type of learner achieve their best.

 I am presenting a reading lab, which has reading programs in a sequence from easier to more advanced.
 This is the best way to help beginning and struggling readers.